Pakistan–United States relations: 1971: Relations during war

 At the onset of hostilities between India and Pakistan which led to the two-week December Indo-Pakistani War of 1971, President Nixon urged Yahya Khan to restrain Pakistani forces, in order to prevent escalation of the war, and to safeguard Pakistan's interests – Nixon feared that an Indian invasion of West Pakistan would lead to socialist India's domination of the subcontinent, thereby strengthening the position of the Soviet Union.
 Yahya Khan feared that an independent Bangladesh would lead to the disintegration of West Pakistan.
-However, Indian military support for Bengali guerrillas and a massive flood of Bengali refugees into India led to the escalation of hostilities and declared war between India and Pakistan.
+However, Indian military support for Bengali guerrillas and a massive flood of Bengali refugees into India led to the escalation of hostilities and a declared war between India and Pakistan.

-The United States secretly encouraged the shipment of military equipment from the Shah's Iran, Turkey, and Jordan to Pakistan, and reimbursed those countries for their shipments, despite Congressional objections.
-The United States, however, also threatened to cut-off aid to pressure Pakistan to end hostilities, but did not wish for India to dominate the new political landscape in South Asia either.
+The United States secretly encouraged the shipment of military equipment from the Shah's Iran, Turkey, and Jordan to Pakistan, and reimbursed those countries for their shipments, despite congressional objections.
+The United States, however, also threatened to cut off aid to pressure Pakistan to end hostilities, but did not wish for India to dominate the new political landscape in South Asia either.

 Near the end of the war, the Nixon Administration recognized Pakistan's imminent defeat, but sent the USS Enterprise and the Task Force-74 of the United States Seventh Fleet into the Indian Ocean, which was regarded as a warning to India to resist escalating attacks against West Pakistan.
-As it was the height of the Vietnam War, the United States show of force was seen as a sign of support for the beleaguered West Pakistan Armed Forces.
+As it was the height of the Vietnam War, the United States' show of force was seen as a sign of support for the beleaguered West Pakistan Armed Forces.

-Declassified CIA intelligence documents stated that "India intended to dismember Pakistan and destroy its armed forces, a possible loss of U.S. ally in the Cold war that the United States cannot afford to lose."
+Declassified CIA intelligence documents stated that "India intended to dismember Pakistan and destroy its armed forces, a possible loss of a U.S. ally in the Cold War that the United States cannot afford to lose."
 Nixon termed India a "Soviet stooge" before ordering the Enterprise to lead the Task Force-74.
 In an assessment completed by the United States, India was seen as being able to summarily defeat Pakistan, were India to receive the full backing of Soviet Union.
-Nixon sent a message to Soviet Union urging Russians to stop backing India.
-In Nixons' words: "In the strongest possible...(...)... terms to restrain India with which ...
+Nixon sent a message to the Soviet Union urging the Russians to stop backing India.
+In Nixon's words: "In the strongest possible...(...)... terms to restrain India with which ...
 (Soviets) have great influence and for whose actions you must share responsibility".